 The Steering Committee (SC) of CARTAC endorsed the assessment and recommendations of the evaluation.
 The SC discussed the assessment and recommendations of the evaluation at its meetings in November 2020 and June 2021.
-Development partners agreed with the evaluation's recommendations: they requested stronger links with country-owned development strategies and more focus on resultsbased management.
+Development partners agreed with the evaluation's recommendations: they requested stronger links with country-owned development strategies and more focus on results-based management.
 For member countries, securing commitment at the highest level will also help improve the sustainability of the Center's recommendations.
 Member countries emphasized the crucial contribution of the Center to capacity development in their countries over the past 20 years.
-They cautioned that the period of the evaluation was too short to capture the long-term impact of the Center's operations on capacity improvement in their countries.
-They suggested that encouraging countries to rank CD requests based on national priorities and securing commitment at the highest level would further improve the sustainability of the Center's recommendations.
+They cautioned that the period of the evaluation was too short to capture the long-term impact of the Center's operations on capacity improvement in their countries to rank CD requests based on national priorities and securing commitment at the highest level would further improve the sustainability of the Center's recommendations.

 The assessment and recommendations of the mid-term independent evaluation in Phase V will guide the CD provision of the Center during Phase VI.
 To ground even more its CD in RBM, the Center has shared the current ratings of each country's outcomes with the relevant member of the Steering Committee, with the objective of intensifying the dialogue on the need to achieve results with the CD delivered by the Center.
 In addition, on each mission, resident advisors are setting time aside to discuss the relevant ratings of the results and ways to improve them with their counterparts.
 To better align its work with country development strategies, the Center has been strengthening the coordination of its CD activities with the surveillance and program priorities of the country teams of the IMF Western Hemisphere Department (WHD) that work on the Center's member countries.
 The semi-annual meetings of the Center's Steering Committee (SC) have also served as another opportunity to discuss the results achieved by countries with the Center's CD and the alignment of the Center's CD activities with country development strategies.
+In addition, member countries will report annually on the results they have achieved with the Center's CD activities.
+Their reports will be published in the Center's annual reports.
+To facilitate the implementation of this commitment, each member country will appoint a staff responsible to draft its annual country results report and empowered by their national government to gather the information to do so.
+The annual country reports will remain evolutive, with all member countries, development partners, the IMF and CARTAC to remain engaged to improve this reporting process where possible.
+Finally, the Center will implement improvements of the RBM framework that the IMF will carry out following the IMF's Capacity Development Strategy Review that the IMF Executive Board completed in April 2024, including possibilities of piloting the implementation of a strategic results framework and other Fund RBM and results reporting innovations.

-As in previous phases, independent experts will carry out an external evaluation of the work of the Center mid-way through Phase VI.
+As in previous phases, independent experts will carry out an external evaluation of the work of the Center mid-way though Phase VI.